-Because HUD effectively suspended the AFFH Rule's requirements for jurisdictions-thus substantively revising the Rule without undertaking notice-and-comment procedures-it failed to observe procedures required by law.
-The Court should therefore hold unlawful and set aside HUD's withdrawal of the Assessment Tool; its instruction that participants revert to the AI process; and its suspension of the AFFH Rule.
+Because HUD substantively revised the AFFH Rule without undertaking notice-and-comment procedures, it failed to observe procedures required by law.
+The Court should therefore hold unlawful and set aside HUD's Notice and suspension of the AFFH Rule.
 See 5 U.S.C. § 706(2)(D).

-B. HUD's Withdrawal of the Assessment Tool and Reversion to the AI Process Was Arbitrary, Capricious, and Contrary to Law.
+B. HUD's Suspension of Core Provisions of the AFFH Rule Was Arbitrary, Capricious, and Contrary to Law.

-Plaintiffs are also likely to prevail on the merits because HUD's withdrawal of the Assessment Tool-an action that renders the AFFH Rule inoperative for local jurisdictions-was arbitrary and capricious.
-HUD (1) did not adequately document the professed concerns underlying the decision or explain why they required the drastic step of effectively suspending the Rule altogether; (2) ignored the AFFH Rule's benefits altogether rather than explaining why they were outweighed by HUD's concerns; and (3) failed to adequately explain how it could, consistent with its statutory obligation to ensure that funding recipients affirmatively further fair housing, reinstate a process which it previously rejected as insufficient to do so.
+Plaintiffs are also likely to prevail on the merits because HUD's suspension of the AFFH Rule and delay of the deadlines for AFH submissions by local government program participants was arbitrary and capricious.
+In making these decisions, HUD (1) did not adequately justify the professed concerns underlying the decision; (2) ignored the AFFH Rule's benefits and otherwise failed to acknowledge much of the relevant record before it; and (3) failed to adequately explain why it was reinstating a process which it previously rejected as insufficient to satisfy its statutory obligation to ensure that funding recipients affirmatively further fair housing.

-Agency action is "arbitrary and capricious" if not based on a "reasoned analysis" that indicates the agency "examine[d] the relevant data and articulate[d] a satisfactory explanation for its action including a rational connection between the facts found and the choice made."
+Agency action is "arbitrary and capricious" under the APA if the action was not based on a "reasoned analysis" that indicates the agency "examine[d] the relevant data and articulate[d] a satisfactory explanation for its action including a rational connection between the facts found and the choice made."
 Motor Vehicle Mfrs.
 Ass'n of U.S., Inc. v.
 State Farm Mut.
 Auto.
 Ins.
-Co., 463 U.S. 29, 42-43 (1983)

-(internal quotation marks omitted); see also Republican Nat'l Comm. v.
+Co., 463 U.S. 29, 42-43 (1983) (internal quotation marks omitted); see also Republican Nat'l Comm. v.
 FEC, 76 F.3d 400, 407 (D.C.
 Cir.
 1996).
-Agency action is also arbitrary and capricious if the agency "entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before the agency, or [made a decision that] is so implausible that it could not be ascribed to a difference in view or the product of agency expertise."
+Agency action is also arbitrary and capricious if the agency "relied on factors which Congress has not intended it to consider, entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before the agency, or [made a decision that] is so implausible that it could not be ascribed to a difference in view or the product of agency expertise."
 State Farm, 463 U.S. at 43.
 A court cannot "supply a reasoned basis for the agency's action that the agency itself has not given."
-Id. (quotation marks and citation omitted); accord S. Co.
+Id. (internal quotation marks and citation omitted).
+"It is well-established that an agency's action must be upheld, if at all, on the basis articulated by the agency itself."
+Id. at 50 (citations omitted); accord S. Co.
 Servs., Inc. v.
 Fed.
 Energy Regulatory Comm'n, 416 F.3d 39, 47 (D.C.
 Cir.
 2015).
 In conducting its review, the Court should not "rubber-stamp the agency decision"; instead, it must "engage in a 'substantial inquiry' into the facts, one that is 'searching and careful."
 Mingo Logan Coal Co., Inc. v.
 EPA, 70 F. Supp.
 3d 151, 161 (D.D.C.
 2014) (internal quotation marks and citations omitted).